stubbscroll/PUZZLE/README.txt

 I have tried to only use puzzles released under a free licence.
-If you find any puzzles that I don't have permission to use, please send a mail to spaans@pvv.org and inform me, and I'll remove it.
+If you find any puzzles that I don't have permission to use, please send a mail to spaans at pvv.org and inform me, and I'll remove it.